 A night out with the boys isn’t a regular thing, but our calendars finally align and we arrange dinner and drinks.
 Party of five, three of us married, one soon to be engaged and a single man who sometimes thinks of someone he could never have.
 The night is suitably raucous, bars follow the restaurant, a nightclub follows the bars.
 Later, it’s time for a taxi and to head for bed.

 The taxi queue is huge and guess who’s in front of me?
 It’s been a while since we’ve seen each other, and at least I’m wearing more clothes this time.
 We catch up and we’re heading in the same direction, so she offers to drop me off on the way.
-Only an idiot would say no. We catch up, and before I get to where I need to be, she asks if I’d like to come in for a glass of wine and some food?
+Only an idiot would say no. We chat, and before I get to where I need to be, she asks if I’d like to come in for a glass of wine and some food?
 Again, only an idiot would say no.

 The film progresses, and the doorbell rings just as F and Jessica Rabbit say at the same time, “You don’t know how hard it is being a woman looking the way I do.”
 She goes to open the door and I whisper the next line, “You don’t know how hard it is being a man looking at a woman, looking the way you do.”